-This chapter provides an introduction to the types of hazards, labeling systems and common sources of hazards information in research labs on campus.
+This chapter introduces the types of hazards, labeling systems and common sources of hazards information in research labs on campus.
 This information will help you to identify hazards in your laboratory and will provide resources to increase your understanding of those hazards.
 Additionally, this chapter provides information to researchers to assist in labeling in-house chemical containers and equipment to identify their unique hazards.